How Much Will Your Permit Cost?

 - Inspection fees

-You can also visit our Applicant Services Center for a free in-person 20 minute coaching session.
+If you have more questions or if you need further assistance, please visit our Applicant Services Center for a free in-person 20 minute coaching session.

 When Are My Fees Due?